mantidproject/mantid/docs/source/release/v3.10.0/reflectometry.rst

   an invalid detector or sample name would cause a segmentation fault.
 - The :ref:`algm-SpecularReflectionPositionCorrect` algorithm has a new property, ``DetectorCorrectionType``, which specifies whether detector positions should be corrected by a vertical  shift (default) or by a rotation around the sample position.
-- :ref:`algm-ReflectometryReductionOneAuto-v2` and :ref:`algm-CreateTransmissionWorkspaceAuto-v2` now searches for the optional `TransRunStartOverlap` and `TransRunEndOverlap` parameters in current IDF and populates properties `StartOverlap` and `EndOverlap` with them.
+- :ref:`algm-ReflectometryReductionOneAuto-v2` and :ref:`algm-CreateTransmissionWorkspaceAuto-v2` attempts to populate properties `StartOverlap` and `EndOverlap` with values from the IDF.

 ConvertToReflectometryQ
 -----------------------